archerydwd/blog/README.md

 Also note that the modelname is plural here.

-This controller gets all the articles and provides them in a list to the index template that we will now create. please note the name of the actions in this controller have to be the same as the template they are calling.
+This controller gets all the articles and provides them in a list to the index template that we will now create.
+Please note the name of the actions in this controller have to be the same as the template they are calling.
 eg: index will get us the index.html template.

 **Display all articles template**